WHAT IS AN INFERENCE?

-We’ve all been there at some point, a blank-faced student stares back at us in response to our question and states “I don’t know, teacher.
+We’ve all been there at some point; a blank-faced student stares back at us in response to our question and states, “I don’t know, teacher.
 It doesn’t tell us in the story.”
-Usually this response has been incited by an inferential question, but what exactly is inference?
+Usually, this response has been incited by an inferential question, but what exactly is an inference?

-Inference can be defined as the process of drawing of a conclusion based on the available evidence plus previous knowledge and experience.
+(An) Inference can be defined as the process of drawing a conclusion based on the available evidence plus previous knowledge and experience.
 In teacher-speak, inference questions are the types of questions that involve reading between the lines.
 Students are required to make an educated guess, as the answer will not be stated explicitly.
-Students must use clues from the text, coupled with their own experiences, to draw a logical conclusion.
+Students must use clues from the text and their experiences to draw a logical conclusion.

 Students begin the process of learning to read with simple decoding.
-From there, they work towards full comprehension of the text by learning to understand what has been said, not only through what is explicitly stated on the page, but also through what the writer has implied.
+From there, they work towards fully comprehending the text by learning to understand what has been said, not only through what is explicitly stated on the page but also through what the writer has implied.
 It is this ability to read what has been implied that the term inference refers to.
 For example, if we come across sentences such as:

 He placed his hand firmly on her back and ushered her hurriedly out the door.
 “Yes, yes, yes.
 I will call you soon to set up another meeting.
 I will!”
 George said, punctuating the end of his sentence with a firmly shut door.”

-In this extract the writer does not explicitly state that the man in the story wants to get rid of the person he is addressing.
-He does, however, imply this is the case through the action the he describes.
+In this extract, the writer does not explicitly state that the man in the story wants to eliminate the person he is addressing.
+However, he implies this is the case through the action he describes.
 Reading this correctly is to infer.
 To imply is the throw, to infer is the catch.

-The teaching of inference skills is extremely important to our students.
-It is a higher order skill that is essential for students to develop to afford them access to the deepest levels of comprehension.
-Having a finely tuned ability to infer also has important applications in other subject areas too, particularly Math and Science.
-Given the centrality of pattern reading in these two subjects, it is no surprise that students will find these skills extremely useful when it comes to prediction and evaluation especially.
+Teaching inference skills is fundamental to our student’s development as critical thinkers.
+It is a higher-order skill that is essential for students to develop to afford them access to the deepest levels of comprehension.
+Having a finely tuned ability to infer also has important applications in other subject areas, particularly Math and Science.
+Given the centrality of pattern reading in these two subjects, it is no surprise that students will find these skills instrumental in prediction and evaluation.

 Being able to infer from clues develops in our students an appreciation of the importance of basing our opinions on identifiable evidence.
 The usefulness of this skill transcends the walls of the classroom.
 In the world beyond the school gates, the ability to infer will serve students well in their interactions with others on personal, social, and business levels.